voxel51/fiftyone/docs/index.rst

 .. rubric:: :doc:`Interactive Visual App<user_guide/app>`:

-The **app** makes it easy to rapidly gain intuitions.
+The **App** makes it easy to rapidly gain intuitions.
 Visualize labels, bounding boxes and segmentations overlayed on the samples and sort, query and slice your dataset into any aspect you need.